QuickBirdEng/FlippingNotch/README.md

 ```

 4. **The Notch View**
-- Instantiate a view:
+- Instantiate a view that represents the notch.
+The `notchViewBottomConstraint` is used to possition the notchView into the view.

 ``` swift
    fileprivate var notchView = UIView() fileprivate var notchViewBottomConstraint: NSLayoutConstraint! fileprivate var numberOfItemsInSection = 1
 ```
 - After instantiating the notchView, add it as a subview its parent view.
-  The notchView should have a black background and rounded corners.
+  The notchView have a black background and rounded corners.
-  `translatesAutoResizingMaskIntoConstraints` needs to be set to `false` because
-  the notchView is programmably created, we want to use auto layout for this view rather than frame-based layout,
+  `translatesAutoResizingMaskIntoConstraints` needs to be set to `false` because we want to use auto layout for this view rather than frame-based layout.
-  and the notchView will be added to a view hierarchy that is using auto layout.
   Then, the notchView is constrained to the center of its parent view, with the same width as the notch, a height of `(notch height - maximum scorolling offset what we want to give)` and a bottom constrained to its parent view `topAnchor` + notch height.

 ``` swift